Thomas Vancaeyezeele: Professional

 After graduation from the University of Charleston, Vancaeyezeele was invited to participate in the 2018 Major League Soccer Combine.
 However, he was not selected in the 2018 MLS SuperDraft, despite being projected as a potential early pick.

 In March 2018, Vancaeyezeele went on trial with Pittsburgh Riverhounds SC of the United Soccer League, the second tier of the United States soccer league system.
 He made two preseason appearances for the team, including one against league rivals Penn FC in which he set up Romeo Parkes's game-winning goal.
 On 14 March 2018, he was signed to a one-year contract with a club option for an additional year.
 He made his professional debut in the opening match of the 2018 season, a 0–0 draw at Nashville SC in which he started and played the full 90 minutes.
 Over the first two matches of the season, Vancaeyezeele maintained the team's highest passing percentage in the offensive half and the team lead in interceptions.

 Vancaeyezeele scored his first professional goal on 20 April 2018, Pittsburgh's second goal of a 2–2 draw away at FC Cincinnati.
 He was then named to the USL Team of the Week for the first time for his performance in the match.
 Vancaeyezeele scored his first U.S. Open Cup goal in a 2–1 victory over Erie Commodores FC on 16 May 2018.

 During his first season with the club, he made a team-high 32 starts, scoring two league goals.
 On 7 December 2018 it was announced that Vancaeyezeele had signed a one-year extension with the team with a club option for an additional year.

 On 12 December 2020, Vancaeyezeele moved to USL Championship side San Diego Loyal ahead of the 2021 season.
-On July 8, 2021 he switched to fellow USL Championship club Birmingham Legion.
+On 8 July 2021 he switched to fellow USL Championship club Birmingham Legion.

-On May 26, 2022, the Tampa Bay Rowdies announced that they had acquired Vancaeyezeele from Birmingham Legion for an international slot and an undisclosed fee.
+On 26 May 2022 the Tampa Bay Rowdies announced that they had acquired Vancaeyezeele from Birmingham Legion for an international slot and an undisclosed fee.
 He was released by Tampa following their 2022 season.

+Vancaeyezeele signed with Hartford Athletic in November 2023.

+Vancaeyezeele returned to the Tampa Bay Rowdies on 31 January 2025.